luoyec/luoyec.github.io/_pages/recuritment.md

 - PhD student: The monthly amount for a PGS is RMB¥15,000 (RMB¥180,000 each year in a 12-month basis).
 - RA: The salary for the research assistant position will be contingent upon the training, research capabilities, and duration of the research assistantship.

-**While candidates trained in economics with strong analytical skills are preferred, students from related fields such as financial engineering, applied mathematics/computer science/environmental engineering with a passion for interdisciplinary research are also welcome to apply.**
+**While candidates trained in economics with strong analytical skills are preferred, students from related fields such as financial engineering, applied mathematics/computer science/environmental engineering with a passion for interdisciplinary research are also welcome to apply.** If you are passionate about the intersection of environmental and agricultural economics and eager to contribute to solving the global challenges faced by agriculture and the environment, please join us.
+Let's embark on this journey together and forge a path towards a more sustainable world.

 If you're interested, please email me your CV, transcripts (official or unofficial), and a two-page research proposal at **luoyechen [at] hkust-gz [dot] edu [dot] cn**.
 Please note that I may not respond to emails containing only a CV.